kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 ## Editing Snippet 1: All cases with Backticks

+The problem is caused when backticks are inside and outside of the brackets.
+To fix this, you can create an if statement that catches the backtick, and breaks from the while loop, as shown below:

 You can make the program account for all cases with backticks by having if statements to check the backticks are inside the brackets or parentheses, as shown below:

 identifying everything inside the backticks.
 If the backticks contain